Libyan convoys in Niger, may be Gaddafi deal

 AIMING FOR BURKINA FASO?

-In Washington, U.S. Defence Secretary Leon Panetta said Gaddafi was on the run and that he had no information as to where he might be.
+In Washington, Defense Secretary Leon Panetta said Gaddafi was on the run and that he had no information as to where he might be.

 A French military source said 69-year-old Gaddafi and his son and heir Saif al-Islam might join the convoy later to head for Burkina Faso.